 If you do not enable GFS retention settings for the backup copy job, the job will complete with a warning.
 In the job statistics window, Veeam Backup & Replication will display a notification advising to use the GFS retention scheme for the job.

-The warning is displayed only if the tenant backup server runs Veeam Backup & Replication 9.5 Update 3.
+The warning is displayed only if the tenant backup server runs Veeam Backup & Replication 9.5 Update 3 or later.
 In earlier versions of Veeam Backup & Replication, the warning will not be displayed, and the backup copy job will complete in the Success state.

 - To encrypt the resulting backup file on the cloud repository, click Advanced.
 On the Storage tab, select the Enable backup file encryption check box.
 From the Password field, select a password that you want to use to encrypt the backup file.
 If you have not created a password beforehand, click Add or use the Manage passwords link to specify a new password.